joeskolengaden/p10-football/README.md

 # p10-football
-football timer using arduino and  P10 led panel display.
+Football timer using arduino and  P10 led panel display.

 This code can be used only with ordinary P10 led pannels .
 The library does not support SMD type led pannels due to scan rete differences.